OpenNews/opennews-website/resources/covid-19/index.md

   <li><a href="https://twitter.com/clockwerks/status/1238592306367860736">&#8220;Today, to support all the folks WFH with kids, folks in our parents group organized a Zoom reading time.
 It was amazing.&#8221;</a></li>
 </ul>

 <p class="callout small">&rarrhk; There are lots of ways to build great team culture.
-If something's working for your team, tweet it, Slack it, post it — whatever works for you — so that we all can try it too.
+If something's working for your team, tweet it, Slack it, post it—whatever works for you—so that we all can try it too.
 (And then <a href="mailto:team@opennews.org">let us know</a>, so we can add it here.)</p>

 <p class="question-section">SELF-CARE &amp; FINDING COMMUNITY</p>